kasunkv/aks-workshop-data-volumes-for-aks/guidelines/using-azure-disks-for-aks-data-volumes.md

 kubectl get sc
 ```

-## 1. Create a PersistantVolumeClaim using Pre-Created Storage Class
+## 1. Create a PersistentVolumeClaim using Pre-Created Storage Class
-We can include the following PVC definition in the deployment YAML file to create the PresistentVolumeClaim.
+We can include the following PVC definition in the deployment YAML file to create the PersistentVolumeClaim.

 ```yaml
 apiVersion: v1